 4. Improve Existing Content

-Rate photos and rides, and keep information up-to-date.
+Rate photos and Recommended Routes, and keep information up-to-date.

 Find a trail that needs improvement:

-- On the trail page, find the "You and this Ride/Trail" section on the right-hand side of the page.
+- On the trail page, find the "You and this Recommended Route/Trail" section on the right-hand side of the page.

 - Click "Edit Description or GPS track" to make any necessary updates.